When is Line of Duty series 6 on TV? What’s it about? Who’s in it?

 There’s nonetheless one on the market, although.
 As earlier than, AC-12 are on the hunt for one corrupt senior member of the service.

-The dangerous information?
-It might be anybody – their identify doesn’t have to start out with ‘H’.
+The unhealthy information?
+It could possibly be anybody – their title doesn’t have to begin with ‘H’.
 The excellent news?
-The ultimate ‘H’ possibly isn’t as highly effective as was feared – they have been simply certainly one of 4, not a single felony mastermind.
+The ultimate ‘H’ possibly isn’t as highly effective as was feared – they have been simply considered one of 4, not a single legal mastermind.

 The place is Line of Obligation filmed?

-Earlier collection of the present have been filmed in Belfast, the place the solid relocate throughout capturing.
+Earlier sequence of the present have been filmed in Belfast, the place the solid relocate throughout taking pictures.

 Add Comment